Abyssalwolf/hacknight-flet/README.md

 #  WORD VALIDITY CHECKER
 This project aims to develop a software tool that can validate the correctness of words or strings according to a specified set of rules or a dictionary.
-The checker will help ensure that words are correctly spelled, grammatically correct,properly formatted, and adhere to specific linguistic or domain-specific guidelines.
+The checker will help ensure that words are correctly spelled, grammatically correct, properly formatted, and adhere to specific linguistic or domain-specific guidelines.
 ## Team members
 1. Sebin Thomas (https://github.com/Abyssalwolf)
 2. Durga Sumesh (https://github.com/aaagrud)